Lesson Flow

 Tasks

-1. Draft three result claims from provided plots/tables.
+1. Draft three result claims from the provided scenario, each with different confidence levels (strong, moderate, exploratory).

-2. Build a claim-evidence matrix (claim, figure panel, metric, caveat).
+2. Build a claim-evidence matrix (claim, figure panel, metric, statistical test, effect size, dataset version, caveat).

 Expected outputs